Rino04/Employee_Rentention_Prediction/README.md

 # Employee_Rentention_Prediction
 This project is an analysis of data from the Kaggle HR Dataset.
 The Project seeks to predict which employees are most likely to quit from different departments.

-## Motivation
-This is project was done as part of a data science course.

 ## Platform Used:
 Google Collab
 Github